nhsconnect/prm-practice-migration-staging/guide/05-planning-for-cut-over.md

 ### 111 messages/Incoming clinical correspondence:  {#one-one-one-messages}

-* Leave all the messages received during the Cutover period in the generic mailbox as they can be picked up from there and dropped into the new solution once you are live.
+* Leave all the messages received during the Cutover period in the generic mailbox as they can be picked up from there and dropped into the new system once you are live.

 * You may want to print copies for your GPs to view, or ask them to review in the mailbox, to ensure that anything requiring attention is dealt with.